hack-rice/7.5-new-hackers/README.md

 * Explore other [Slack Platform APIs](https://api.slack.com) and the [reasons you might use one over another](https://medium.com/slack-developer-blog/getting-started-with-slacks-apis-f930c73fc889).
 * Build an [onboarding bot using the Slack Events API](https://github.com/slackapi/Slack-Python-Onboarding-Tutorial)
 * Integrate [natural language processing](https://medium.com/@nidhog/how-to-make-a-chatbot-on-slack-with-python-82015517f19c) to better interact with users or create a chatbot.

+# FAQ
+I'm getting an error along the lines of "OSError \[Errorno 13\] Permission Denied" when I try to install Pip!
+ * Try adding '--user' in the command line when running the pip install file!